e10v/dunning-kruger/README.md

-# Monte Carlo simulation of the Dunning-Kruger experiment
+# Random number simulation of the Dunning-Kruger experiment